 It’s called the Mamiya Science Adventure Center, and it features a gigantic volcano that happens to erupt every 15 minutes!
 I personally like the full size tiki’s and Hawaiian Hale (grass hut) that’s set up in the main hall.

 Did you know there’s a zoo at the end of Waikiki…towards Diamond Head?
-The Honolulu Zoo is a great inexpensive activity when you need a break, but the kids still want to run around and explore.
+The Honolulu Zoo is a great inexpensive Oahu for kids activity when you need a break, but the kids still want to run around and explore.

 Take a stroll through the 42 acre grounds and explore different exhibits that surround the walking paths.
 Do not miss the Keiki Zoo section that was specially designed for the kids.